About the Application Process

 • Applications can be withdrawn.

-For our Health and Community courses only, application steps also involve an Application Requirements Questionnaire, and in some instances a Selection Interview.
+For our Health and Community Services courses only, application steps also involve an Application Requirements Questionnaire, and in some instances a Selection Interview.
 Please see Step 3.

-What is the LLN Robot assessment?
+What is the LLN Assessment?

 LLN stands for Language, Literacy and Numeracy.
-The LLN Robot assessment is a simple online assessment tool designed help you - it is not an exam or a test!
+The LLN Robot Assessment is a simple online assessment tool designed help you - it is not an exam or a test!

 Please note: